krishnan-r/sparkmonitor/docs/index.md

 - A detailed explanation of how different components in the extension work together can be found [here](how.md)

 ### Code Documentation
-- All the documentation for the code in Python, Javascript and Scala is available within the [source files](https://github.com/krishnan-r/sparkmonitor) itself.
+- All the documentation for the code in Python, JavaScript and Scala is available within the [source files](https://github.com/krishnan-r/sparkmonitor) itself.

 ### Installation
 - The extension is available as a pip python package through [Github Releases](https://github.com/krishnan-r/sparkmonitor/releases).